-We have heard from so many of you that part- or full-time distance learning is your current teaching reality.
-We reached out to the Connect4Learning author team for advice on adapting the schedule in light of this new reality.
-With Dr. Nell Duke taking the lead, they developed some suggestions for a full-day schedule with distance learning.
-Feel free to adapt the schedule to your own preferences and circumstances.
+We have heard from many of you that part- or full-time distance learning is your current teaching reality.
+And you have requested advice on adapting the daily schedule in light of this new reality.
+Nell Duke, EdD, with input from the other Connect4Learning authors, compiled the following suggestions for adapting a full-day schedule with distance learning.
+Feel free to adapt the schedule to your own circumstances and preferences.

 C4L Full-Day Sample Schedule

-20-minute Welcome and Read-Aloud, whole group—Try to do this by video-conference.
-If that’s not possible, do it asynchronously, but the read-alouds shouldn’t be read straight through.
-The teacher should pause and prompt thinking and child verbalizations or other actions.
-A new video from WestEd demonstrates how to do that: https://ies.ed.gov/ncee/edlabs/regions/west/Publications/Details/281
+Welcome and Read-Aloud (20-minute, whole group) Try to do this lesson by video-conference.
+If that’s not possible, do it asynchronously; however, the read-aloud should not be read straight through.
+The teacher should pause and prompt thinking, child verbalizations, or other actions.
+A new video from WestEd demonstrates how to do this: https://ies.ed.gov/ncee/edlabs/regions/west/Publications/Details/281

-60-minute Learning Centers, with teachers circulating to support children’s learning—Provide families with materials and/or ideas at the start of each week or unit.
-If possible, leave on a video-conference call, and place each child in a different “breakout room,” so the teacher can circulate from one child to the next to talk about each child’s play or other center activity.
+Learning Centers (60-minute, with teachers circulating to support children’s learning) Provide families with materials and/or ideas at the start of each week or unit.
+If possible, leave on a video-conference call, and place each child in a different “breakout room,” so the teacher can circulate from one child to the next to talk about each child’s play or learning center activity.

-20-minute Connect, whole group—Do by video-conference, if possible.
-This may be more successful in distance education if it is carried out in small groups (for example, 11:00–11:20, one-third of the class; 11:25–11:45, one third of the class; 11:50–12:10, one-third of the class).
-If that’s not possible, do this asynchronously, but provide pauses and prompt thinking and child verbalizations or other actions in the recordings.
-Distribute materials at the start of the week or unit if possible.
+Connect (20-minute) Teach by video-conference, if possible.
+This lesson may be more successful in distance education if it is carried out in small groups (for example, 11:00–11:20, one-third of the class; 11:25–11:45, one third of the class; 11:50–12:10, one-third of the class).
+If dividing the group into smaller groups is not possible, do these lessons asynchronously, but provide pauses and prompt thinking, child verbalizations or other actions in the recordings.
+Distribute materials at the start of the week or unit, if possible.

-35-minute Outdoor Exploration Free Play—Encourage families to provide this opportunity.
+Outdoor Exploration (35-minute) Encourage families to provide this opportunity for free play.

-20-minute Reread of a Story—Please see Welcome and Read-Aloud above.
+Reread of a Story (20-minute) Please see Welcome and Read-Aloud above.

-20-minute Fast Focus, whole group—This should be done by video-conference if possible.
+Fast Focus (20-minute) The Fast Focus lesson(s) should be done by video-conference if possible.
 Even a telephone conference call would be better than doing this asynchronously.
-This may be more successful in distance education if it is carried out in small groups (for example, 1:00–1:20, one-third of the class; 1:25–1:45, one-third of the class; 1:50–2:10, one-third of the class).
+These lessons may be more successful in distance education if it is carried out in small groups (for example, 1:00–1:20, one-third of the class; 1:25–1:45, one-third of the class; 1:50–2:10, one-third of the class).
 If done asynchronously, we suggest providing pauses and prompting thinking and child verbalizations or other actions in the recordings.
 Distribute materials at the start of the week or unit if possible.

-40-minute Indoor or Outdoor Free-Choice Time—Encourage families to provide this opportunity.
+Indoor or Outdoor Free-Choice Time (40-minute) Encourage families to provide this opportunity for free-choice.

-40-minute Project Time and Wrap-Up—Opportunities to work on the projects could be increased during Centers, so the day could be shortened and this component dropped.
+Project Time and Wrap-Up (40-minute) Opportunities to work on the projects could be increased during Learning Centers, so the day could be shortened and this component dropped.
 If this component is carried out, it would have to be shortened considerably from 40 minutes.